 - To have research value and make an innovative contribution to investigation of a problem vis-à-vis previous contributions.
 Evident compilations from other works (including the author’s own previous publications) are not accepted.

 - To reflect the author’s commitment to impartiality, due consideration to viewpoints of all significant parties to a conflict, crisis etc.; to avoid opinion-based, partisan publicism and advocacy.

 The manuscript evaluation process has two main stages.
 At the first stage, the manuscript is evaluated for its relevance to key formal requirements and the editorial board makes a consensual decision on whether to proceed to the review process.
 At this stage, the manuscript may be rejected on the following grounds:

 - Out-of-dated analysis, in relation to the journal’s thematic priorities;

 - Lack of originality of the author’s research, plagiarism or self-plagiarism, largely descriptive character of the article, and low quality of independent analysis;

 - Clear signs of incompetence, lack of knowledge about key facts, sources, and scholarly works;

 - Major biases in favour of a certain side or viewpoint, with a lack of attention to and source-based analysis of alternative viewpoints;

 - Non-compliance with essential style guide requirements.

 “Pathways to Peace and Security” is committed to fundamental principles of publication ethics and takes all necessary action to ensure compliance with these principles.
-The Editorial Board (editors and Editorial Council) is committed to meet high publication standards and to preserve the reputation of the journal as one of Russia’s lead specialized periodicals on peace, conflicts, and security issues.
+The Editorial Board makes every effort to prevent publishing manuscripts prepared with evident violations of academic integrity norms.
+These violations are addressed according to the Core Practices developed by Committee on Publication Ethics.
+The Editorial Board is committed to meet high publication standards and to preserve the reputation of the journal as Russia’s lead specialized periodical on peace, conflict, and human security issues.